Employment Law in Florida

 In all three cases, it is critical you have the right type of representation to ensure you are paid the wages you deserve.
 Lopez Law Group will pursue every case to the fullest extent of the law, including a trial when necessary.

 In a Florida sexual harassment lawsuit, you must prove the conduct was unwelcome and you did not participate willingly.
 If all talks fail to stop the unwanted actions, a grievance must be filed with your work.
 It must be proven that the company knew of the situation and failed to do anything.
-This can be very challenging, which is why it is critical you have the right representation by your side.
+Sexual harassment claims usually occur when someone in a position of power promises workplace improvement in exchange for the sexual actions.
+This is known as Quid Pro Quo.
+If an employer threatens to fire you or demote you for failing to go along with the requests, this is also evidence that can be used.
+Bringing suit against an employer for any of these actions can be very challenging, which is why it is critical you have the right representation by your side.

 Sexual harassment statistics show that of all the women in the workplace who experience harassment, actually less than one third of those will report the harassment to the appropriate agency.
 When it comes to the industries which have the highest amounts of sexual discrimination, the food industry and those companies who are in the hospitality industry report the highest amounts.
 Education related jobs and jobs in the medical field actually have the lowest amounts of sexual harassment.
 A majority of cases reported indicate that verbal sexual harassment was the issue, whereas a smaller number actually report physical touching or other advances.

 Florida is what is known as an at-will state when it comes to employment.
 This means that an employer can usually terminate an employee for any reason, so long as it does not violate their rights.
 This means that an employer cannot terminate someone for any of the following: